Tab Hunter: Music career

+Leaving Warner Bros.

+Frustrated by his studio's controlling behavior, and their insistence that he star in a television series, Hunter made the decision to leave Warner Bros.:

+If you want to be your own man, sooner or later you have to bite the hand that feeds you.
+I bit it on January 24, 1959, after five years at the Warner Bros. trough.

+So I asked to be released from my contract.
+Jack Warner flatly refused.
+If I wanted out, he said, I'd have to buy my way out.

+The asking price was $100,000.

+"My God, that's a fortune," I thought.
+I'll never be able to pay it back.
+Today, it'd be the equivalent of a couple of million dollars.

+But I agreed to the cost of the buyout.
+That's how badly I wanted off the leash.

+He would later credit this decision as one of the worst in his career, as he no longer had a major studio burying bad publicity for him.

 1960s

 Hunter's failure to win the role of Tony in the film adaptation of West Side Story (1961) prompted him to agree to star in a weekly television sitcom.
 The Tab Hunter Show had moderate ratings (due to being scheduled opposite The Ed Sullivan Show) and lasted for one season (1960–61) of 32 episodes.
 It was a hit in the United Kingdom, where it ranked as one of the most watched situation comedies of the year.
 Hunter's costars in the series included Richard Erdman, Jerome Cowan, and Reta Shaw.

-Hunter had a starring role as Debbie Reynolds' love interest in the romantic comedy The Pleasure of His Company (1961).
+Hunter had a starring role as Debbie Reynolds's love interest in the romantic comedy The Pleasure of His Company (1961).
 He played the lead in an Italian swashbuckler shot in Egypt, The Golden Arrow (1962).
 He was in a war movie for American International Pictures, Operation Bikini (1963).

 In 1964, he starred on Broadway opposite Tallulah Bankhead in Tennessee Williams' The Milk Train Doesn't Stop Here Anymore.

 He had a starring role in Ride the Wild Surf (1964), a surf film for Columbia, followed by a movie in Britain, the crime drama Troubled Waters (1964).
 He stayed in England to make another picture for AIP, the science fiction film War Gods of the Deep (1965) starring Vincent Price.
 Back in Hollywood, he had a supporting role in the comedies The Loved One (1965) and Birds Do It (1966).
-He starred in a film directed by Richard Rush, the low budget comedy The Fickle Finger of Fate (1967).
+He starred in a film directed by Richard Rush, The Fickle Finger of Fate (1967).

 For a short time in the late 1960s, after several seasons of starring in summer stock and dinner theater in shows such as Bye Bye Birdie, The Tender Trap, Under the Yum Yum Tree, and West Side Story with some of the New York cast, Hunter settled in the south of France and acted in some Italian films including Vengeance Is My Forgiveness (1968), The Last Chance (1968), and Bridge over the Elbe (1969).